Series 3 — Episode 5

 A shadowy military figure breaks into a research establishment and steals some... mushrooms.

-Mrs Gale is assigned to Emir Abdulla Akaba (Henry Soskin) as a personal social director - not doubt at Steed's insistence - while he's in London for a medical check-up.
-Steed has installed himself in the kitchen, posing as a noted British chef, Sebastian Stonemarten.
+Catherine Gale (Honor Blackman) is assigned to Emir Abdulla Akaba (Henry Soskin) as a personal social director - no doubt at Steed’s insistence - while he’s in London for a medical check-up.
+John Steed (Patrick Macnee) has installed himself in the kitchen, posing as the noted British chef, Sebastian Stonemarten.

 Down in the kitchen, Arbuthnot (Ken Parry) is organising his chefs - the Italian pasta genius Umberto (David Nettheim) and Lucien (Gordon Rollings), the world-famous French pastry chef.
 The Emir has always enjoyed the good life, and good food and good wine (despite that being against his religion) are more important to him than his health or his country.